protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ## Next steps

-Flow's focus on developer's experience and the accessibility of its smart contract language Cadence, plus its low gas fee and high throughput make it an extremely promising blockchain to build NFT-related apps on.
+Flow's focus on developer's experience and the accessibility of its smart contract language Cadence, plus its low gas fee and high throughput, make it an extremely promising blockchain to build NFT-related apps on.

 Because NFTs have assets that need to be stored off-chain permanently, using NFT.Storage to store them on the Filecoin network is a natural way to go as the first step to launch your NFT app on Flow quickly.